-Lucius Domitius Aurelianus was born of humble parents at Sirmium sometime between 207 and 215 AD most likely on September 9th, 214 AD.
-Aurelian adopted a military career, and by his skill, courage, and bodily strength he ultimately became one of the Empire’s greatest generals of the 3rd century.
-Aurelian’s reputation as a commander of the cavalry was perhaps his greatest strength.
+Lucius Domitius Aurelianus was born to humble parents at Sirmium sometime between 207 and 215 AD, most likely on September 9th, 214 AD.
+Aurelian adopted a military career, and by his skill, courage, and bodily strength, he ultimately became one of the Empire’s greatest generals of the 3rd century.
+Aurelian’s reputation as a cavalry commander was perhaps his greatest strength.

-During the siege of Mediolanum (Milan), Aurelian became embroiled with Marcus Claudius (Claudius Gothicus) in an imperial intrigue.
+During the Mediolanum (Milan) siege, Aurelian became embroiled with Marcus Claudius (Claudius Gothicus) in an imperial intrigue.
 Gallienus was murdered, and Claudius Gothicus became Emperor, with Aurelian serving as Master of the Horse.
 A series of campaigns against the Goths followed, but in January 270 AD, Claudius died of the plague in Sirmium.
 His brother Quintillus aspired to the throne, but Aurelian gained the support of the army and was elevated to the throne over Quintillus, who later killed himself.

 The state of the Roman Empire was deplorable at the time when Aurelian came to power.
 The barbarian hoards were threatening the frontiers across much of the north.
 The usurpers had virtually divided the Roman world with Tetricus on the Rhine at the head of a Gaulish Empire begun under Postumus and Zenobia, the Queen of Palmyra stood in the East with various generals and pretenders in her camp.

 Aurelian, faced with enormous political and economic difficulties, took the only offensive course of action that was open to him.
 The Empire, he concluded, had to be strengthened and reunified.
-It would be his determination alone that would postpone the collapse of the Roman Empire and win for him in the process, the title Restitutor Orbis, the “Restorer of the World.”
+His determination alone would postpone the collapse of the Roman Empire and win for him in the process, the title Restitutor Orbis, the “Restorer of the World.”

 Aurelian began his restoration of the Empire by marching first against the Germanic Juthungi, who had invaded the province of Baetia and thus threatened Italy.
 Aurelian forced the barbarians into a retreat and routed them on the Danube.
 The Juthungi sued for peace, and Aurelian allowed them to return home.
-Aurelian then headed for Rome, where he received the imperial powers from a rather reluctant Senate.
+Aurelian then headed for Rome, where he received imperial powers from a rather reluctant Senate.